plightsaber/breakfree/README.md

 You can customize how your BreakFree set behaves.
 While unbound, you will have an "Options" button when touching your BreakFree object.
 * RP Mode - When enabled, the escape game is disabled and any avi has full access to your restraints.

+### RealRestraints plug-in
+If you want to use BreakFree along with a RealRestraints product, we recommend you install the included script into the main RealRestraint attachment (the one that attaches to (r forearm).
+No other action is required, just drag-and-drop!

 ## Contribute
 BreakFree is modular and fully open source.
 While maintained by Myshel Neiro and Rachel Kyomoon, we are happy to review community-contributed fixes, features, and modules.

 The code and other resources are available @ https://github.com/plightsaber/breakfree if you are interested in helping with the development of this system.